alankrantas/pxt-MAX7219_8x8/README.md

 This extension assumes that you arrange single MAX7219 modules as a "chain", that they linked into a larger horizonal LED display.

-If you are using seperated matrix modules, the one nearest to micro:bit on the left has the highest index number (total number - 1), and the furthest one (far right) has index of 0.
-Index is useful if you want to print something to a specific module.
+For linked individual matrix modules, the one directly connected to micro:bit has the highest index number (total number - 1), and the furthest one (far right) has index of 0.
+You can use the index number to print something onto a specific module.

 ![img_0004](https://user-images.githubusercontent.com/44191076/50699988-5e941000-1084-11e9-841e-5ff173872540.JPG)

 ## Matrix Rotation/Reverse Printing Order

-Some people use the 4-in-1 MAX7219 modules, which are 4 matrixs already linked together.
-They may be wired in different directions and/or order.
+Some people use the 4-in-1 MAX7219 modules, which are 4 matrixs already linked together, but wired in different directions and/or order.

 ![max7219-dot - main-500x500](https://user-images.githubusercontent.com/44191076/53904356-d2e93080-4080-11e9-96bd-c1c3e5111a4b.jpg)